17 Retirement Planning Mistakes That Could Cost You Later

-Retirement should be the time to enjoy life on your terms, not stress over money.
+Retirement should be the time when you finally live life on your terms, not stress over money.
 But getting there takes more than wishful thinking.
-Without a solid plan, small missteps can turn into major financial headaches down the road.

 Keep reading, you don’t want to learn these lessons the hard way.